On existence of solutions to non-convex minimization problems: Asymptotically Bounded Decay, Cones of Retractive Directions

-\begin{example} Consider a polyhedral set $X$.
 By Proposition 2.3.1 in \cite{auslender_teboulle_2002}, an asymptotically polyhedral set $X \subseteq \ren$ is asymptotically linear.
 Since the simplest case of an asymptotically polyhedral set is a polyhedral set, it follows that $X$ is asymptotically linear, i.e., $\mathcal{R}(X)=X_\infty$.

 \end{example}

 Another related definition is Definition 1 in~\cite{bertsekas_tseng_2006}, which considers $x_k \in C_k$ for an infinite sequence of nested sets $\{C_k\} \subseteq \ren$ i.e., $C_{k+1} \subseteq C_k$ for all $k$.
 The directions $d$ of interest are obtained in the limit, as follows: